JonathanABautista/hello-world/README.md

 # hello-world
-My introduction to git where I learn to make a Repository!
+My introduction to GitHub where I learn to make a Repository!